mrexiati/mrexiati/README.md

 I am a 👨‍💻 Senior Software QA Automation Engineer | 🛠️ Full-Stack Developer Enthusiast

 As a Senior QA Automation Engineer, I specialize in building and designing End-to-End and REST API testing frameworks from scratch, focusing on the fundamentals to craft efficient solutions to any puzzles.
-Outside work, I'm passionate about full-stack web development.
+Outside of work, I enjoy spending my time building full-stack web applications and developing new testing approaches.

 Tech stacks I'm proficient in and enthusiastic about: